-Today I had the privilege of speaking to fellow personal finance blogger Tony who runs the site https://centremoney.com It’s always great hearing what others in the same field are doing and finding out what motivates and inspires them.
+Today I had the privilege of speaking to fellow personal finance blogger Tony who runs the site CentreMoney (the site seems to no longer exist) It’s always great hearing what others in the same field are doing and finding out what motivates and inspires them.
 Please go visit his site and support his good work.

 I just put some questions out to him and you can see my own comments in italics.

 When did you start blogging and what was your thinking behind it?

 I started my blog in July 2017 (three months ago) just trying to make an impact and give informational content to people interested in achieving financial freedom.

 Prior to that I used to write about soccer (another passion of mine) on a different blog, I’ve closed that one down though as the results weren’t worth the time invested.

 It has always been the passion that drove me to starting blogs and also the extra money factor.

 Brendan: Great tip – don’t try blog about something you’re not passionate about as that will surely show through your writing, and you will probably get frustrated with your blog quite quickly.

 Was there a defining moment when you decided that “normal” 9 – 5 work is not for you and that you would rather be an entrepreneur?